hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 ###Notification URL

-In the HiPay Fullservice back office, go to **Integration &gt;
+In the HiPay Enterprise back office, go to **Integration &gt;
 Notifications**.

 In the Notification URL, the following URL should be added: